CSDSkilling/iengage/project-files/comic/Data and AI/Cosmos DB Read Consistency.md

 # Cosmos DB Read Consistency

 ## Introduction
-Olivia and Ethan, two IT professionals, discuss how to choose the right consistency levels when using Cosmos DB.
+In the bustling world of e-commerce, ensuring a seamless shopping experience is crucial.
+Meet Alice and Bob, two dedicated IT professionals working on their company's new e-commerce application.
+Alice has been facing some challenges with the current consistency level in Azure Cosmos DB, leading to customer complaints about outdated shopping cart data.
+Join Alice and Bob as they navigate through the complexities of database consistency levels to find the perfect solution for their application.

 <html lang="en">